 Features of rugby boots

 When buying rugby shoes online, make sure you look at the following four structural components:

 As you’d expect, this is everything that goes on top of the boot and keeps your foot covered.
 It used to be simple foot coverage, but now uppers are suited to backs and forwards.

-You’re spending 80 minutes on your feet so the outsole hitting the ground is massively important.
+You’re spending 80 minutes on your feet, so the outsole hitting the ground is hugely important.

 - Cuts down the strain on your lower leg with less pressure placed on your Achilles tendon

 - Helps you run faster as your feet are angled slightly forwards

 - It’s useful for backs getting through the gain line and forwards that are running with the ball out of the ruck.

 The midsole is the heart of any shoe – it’s the material between your insole under your foot and the outsole on the ground.

 - Forwards – don’t need too much cushioning here but they need enough for those destructive runs